George Rodney, 1st Baron Rodney: Personal life

-Rodney died in 1792, and was buried in the church of St Mary the Virgin, Old Alresford, in Hampshire, which adjoins his family seat.
-There is a memorial to him within St Paul's Cathedral.
+Rodney died in 1792 and was buried in the church of St Mary the Virgin, Old Alresford, Hampshire, which adjoins his family seat.
+There is also a memorial to him within St Paul's Cathedral.

 Legacy

 In February 1783, the government of Jamaica commissioned John Bacon, a renowned British sculptor, to create a statue of Admiral Lord Rodney, as an expression of their appreciation.
 The Assembly spent $5,200 on the statue alone and a reputed $31,000 on the entire project.
 Bacon sourced the finest marble from Italy to create the Neo-classical sculpture of the Admiral, dressed in a Roman robe and breastplate.
 On its completion, the statue was fronted with cannons taken from the French flagship, Ville de Paris, in the battle.
 The truly huge monument, known as the Rodney Temple stands in Spanish Town, Jamaica, next to the Governor's House.

 In late 1782 and early 1783 a large number of existing taverns renamed themselves "The Admiral Rodney" in admiration of the victory.

 Admiral Rodney's Pillar was constructed on the peak of Breidden Hill to commemorate his victories.

 In St. Paul's Cathedral crypt, there is a memorial to Rodney designed by Charles Rossi.

 At least four serving warships of the Royal Navy have been named HMS Rodney in his honour.

 Two British public schools, Churcher's College and Emanuel School, have houses named after him.

 Due to his popularity with citizens of Newfoundland as governor, small round-bottomed wooden boats, propelled by oars and/or sails, are often referred to as a "Rodney" up to the present day in Newfoundland.

 In 1793, following Rodney's death, Scotland's Bard, the poet Robert Burns (1759–1796), published a poem "Lines On The Commemoration Of Rodney's Victory" commemorating the Battle of the Saintes.
 The poem opens with the lines: